 Presentations from the learning programme and TCE’s March 21 conference, ‘A complex challenge: tackling child exploitation and extra-familial harm’, are currently being edited.

 TCE will be publishing the videos throughout May 2022

 If you’d like to stay up to date with the Learning Programme please register for our newsletter

-Have any questions about the Learning Programme?
-Check out the FAQs below or email TCEadmin@researchinpratice.org.uk
+If you have any questions about the Learning Programme, please check out the FAQs below or email TCEadmin@researchinpratice.org.uk

 Click here to view previous issues of our newsletter